FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 ### Reset

-Now, lets add make sure we can start a new game and reset all of the game data when we press the reset button.
-Lets update our store first (`/store/index.js`):
+Now, let's add make sure we can start a new game and reset all of the game data when we press the reset button.
+Let's update our store first (`/store/index.js`):

 Add to Actions: